Oort constants: Flat rotation curve

 Using the local velocity and radius given in the last example, one finds $A= 13.6$ km s−1 kpc−1 and $B=-13.6$ km s−1 kpc−1.
 This is close to the actual measured Oort constants and tells us that the constant-speed model is the closest of these three to reality in the solar neighborhood.
 But in fact, as mentioned above, $-A-B$ is negative, meaning that at our distance, speed decreases with distance from the centre of the galaxy.

 What one should take away from these three examples, is that with a remarkably simple model, the rotation of the Milky Way can be described by these two constants.
-The first two examples are used as constraints to the Galactic rotation, for they show the fastest and slowest the Galaxy can rotate at a given radius.
-The flat rotation curve serves as an intermediate step between the two rotation curves, and in fact gives the most reasonable Oort constants as compared to current measurements.
+The second example is a constraint to the Galactic rotation, giving the fastest decrease with radius.
+The flat rotation curve serves as an intermediate step between the two rotation curves, and in fact gives the best Oort constants as compared to current measurements.